 Pokémon Go update and features: Everything you need to know about all the new features and fixes in Pokémon Go's latest update for Android and iOS.
-These include the recent changes to spawning and Sightings, new Catch Bonus, Gym Training tweaks, Pokémon Go Plus and Apple Watch 2 support, news on the jailbreaking and rooted devices crackdown, and much more.
+These include the apparent confirmation of the big December Gen 2 update, which is set to introduce 100 new Pokémon to the game, as well as battling and trading features.
+Plus, details of the recent changes to spawning and Sightings, new Catch Bonus, Gym Training tweaks, Pokémon Go Plus and Apple Watch 2 support, news on the jailbreaking and rooted devices crackdown, and much more news.

-The big tweak this time round is the apparent disappearance of spawns and Sightings if you're found to be moving faster than 30 miles per hour.
+A big tweak landed with version 1.11.4 (on iOS) of Pokémon Go and centred on the apparent disappearance of spawns and Sightings if you're found to be moving faster than 30 miles per hour.

 If the game notices that you're above this "speed limit", your Sightings radar will shut down and you won't see any Pokémon spawn.
 This move is obviously motivated by safety concerns over people playing the game while driving.